- Zero noise, zero vibration, full torque at zero RPM make the Cadillac ELR fantastic to drive

 Another selling point for the Cadillac ELR versus its most obvious competitor, the Tesla Model S, is that you can buy a Cadillac ELR in all 50 states.
 (Tesla is currently fighting entrenched dealership laws that restrict their ability to sell in many states.)
 And because it's a hyrid, if you live in a state where charging stations are less common than they are in places like California or Oregon, you don't have to plan on getting back home to recharge when necessary.

 The Cadillac ELR definitely has some potential downsides.
 It is a two-door coupe, which means that the doors are wide and heavy.
 The ELR's sexy,swoopy design leads to nonexistent headroom in the cramped back seat.
 I'm only 5' 5" tall, and my head scraped the roof while sitting in the back seat.
 I would say you could only fit small children back there, but with a car seat, they might be too tall.
 So the back seats really are only fit for stashing your coat or bag while driving.
 Compared to other super-luxury cars— not just luxury electrics, the ELR is poorly reviewed.
 It is often dismissed as an overpriced Chevy Volt.
-And GM gets the side-eye from some for killing off its pioneering and beloved true electric model, the EV1, for delayed recall of vehicles for problems that resulted in several deaths.
+And GM gets the side-eye from some for killing off its pioneering and beloved true electric model, the EV1, for taking government bailout money, and for the recent delayed recall of vehicles for problems that resulted in several deaths.

 However, if you are concerned about climate change and the role gas-powered automobiles play in causing that environmental danger, I would encourage you to learn more about GM and Cadillac's innovation and commitment to developing cleaner technology.
 One example is a program Cadillac is developing with utility providers, starting in Southern California, where you can arrange for your car to charge using only renewable energy sources.